DedUndead/Little-C-Solutions/README.md

-# Little-C-Solutions
+# Little C Solutions
-LCS repository for the tasks I find interesting.
+LCS is the small collection of tasks that I personally find interesting.
+Most of them are taken from my university courses.

+### The imformation on each task is published in "Tasks" folder